microsoft/DeepSpeed/docs/tutorials/1Cycle.md

 The 1-cycle schedule operates in two phases, a cycle phase and a decay phase, which span one iteration over the training data.
 For concreteness, we will review how 1-cycle schedule of learning rate works.
-In the cycle phase, lonboardearning rate oscillates between a minimum value and a maximum value over a number of training steps.
+In the cycle phase, the learning rate oscillates between a minimum value and a maximum value over a number of training steps.
 In the decay phase, the learning rate decays starting from the minimum value of the cycle phase.
 An example of 1-cycle learning rate schedule during model training is illustrated below.